Jump to Adult Canine Vaccine Schedule

 - Neonatal de-worming and intestinal parasite testing at each wellness visit

 - Annual de-worming and intestinal parasite testing for all adult pets during their wellness visit

-Heartworm Testing Heartworm disease is becoming increasingly more common in Las Vegas due to the increase in lush landscapes, golf courses and pools, which serve as breeding grounds for mosquitoes.
+Heartworm Testing Heartworm disease is becoming increasingly more common in Las Vegas due to the increase in lush landscapes, golf courses, and pools, which serve as breeding grounds for mosquitoes.
 Heartworm disease is a serious and potentially fatal disease caused by the parasite (Dirofilaria immitis), which is spread by the bite of an infected mosquito.
-Once your dog is bitten by a mosquito, the larva travels thru the blood stream, to the right side of the dog’s heart and the large blood vessels going into the lungs.
-Once infected, it can take six to nine months for the larva to develop into the adult heartworm, with no signs of heartworm disease until advanced disease is present.
+Once your dog is bitten by a mosquito, the larva travels thru the bloodstream, to the right side of the dog’s heart, and the large blood vessels going into the lungs.
+Once infected, it can take six to nine months for the larva to develop into the adult heartworm, with no signs of heartworm disease until an advanced disease is present.